Industrial Fastener · Screws Series

 For solid hardwood joinery (oak, walnut, hardwood furniture), traditional wood screws with proper pre-drilling are still preferred.
 For softwood framing, plywood, MDF, and chipboard, modern chipboard screws (with their fully-threaded, sharp-pointed design) are easier and faster to drive.
 For exterior wood, deck screws are designed specifically for that environment.

-Need a quote on Wood Screw?
+Ready to quote Wood Screw?